What is Bias?

 The A-HEART promotes campus healing and supports campus efforts to build an inclusive climate respectful of the diversity of the Lumberjack family.
 Specifically, the A-HEART will develop targeted outreach as identified through campus climate surveys.
 The team will also address reported incidents of bias that are not direct policy violations as a non-judicial team through informal educational support and intervention.

-This reporting form can be used by community members to report an incident believed to impact campus climate and campus inclusion or an incident that is bias related.
-The report form can be used to report:
+This form can be used by community members to report an incident believed to impact campus climate and campus inclusion or an incident that is bias related.
+The form can be used to report:

 - bias incidents